appseconnect/docs/_posts/2010-01-17-getting-started.md

 12. Once you Publish the touch-point it will be shown in the AEC Agent.
 From the second time onwards you will have Republish option.

 **Protip** On the Touchpoints page, there will be a Reverse button (only if applicable, for e.g here NAV to Magento connection is also available).
 The connection will be reversed.
-Related document {: .notice--info}
+{: .notice--info}

-**Value Mapping** is an important function under touchpoint selection.
+`Value Mapping` is an important function under touchpoint selection.

 Value mapping is a concept which allows the implementer to configure value mapping specific to the application environment such that when the source value is processed, it will be transferred to the destination value automatically.
 The Value-Mapping is a way to map the special values which needed to be converted by the applications during transformation.